HCL-HUBL/KILDA/README.md

 ...
 ```

-For the identification of rsids from the kmers (option -r), the input format is (ID reference\_kmer alternative\_kmer), tab-delimited, one rsid per line:
+For the identification of rsids from the kmers (option -r), the input format is (ID reference\_kmer alternative\_kmer), tab-delimited, one rsid per line.
+See [Generating the variant kmers](#generating-the-variant-kmers) for help with generating this file.

 ```
 rs41272114      GATAGACATACGCATTTGGAT   GATAGACATATGCATTTGGAT